 What is solarization?
-It’s an organic, pesticide-free way to remove unwanted vegetation using the power of the sun, compost, newspaper and plastic sheets.
+It’s an organic, pesticide-free way to remove unwanted vegetation using the power of the sun, compost, newspaper and plastic.

-If you’re dealing with an area shaded by trees or cool and breezy weather, solarizing won’t work very well and isn’t your best option.
+If you’re contending with a parcel shaded by trees or cool and breezy weather, solarizing won’t be very successful and isn’t your best option.

-- Trim the grass or weeds as low to the ground as possible.
+- Trim the unwanted growth as low to the ground as possible.
 If dealing with a weed patch, till the soil after mowing to loosen everything up.

-- Water the area deeply then lay two layers of newspapers over the ground (completely covering the area).
-Spray the newspapers with a garden hose so they’re nice and wet.
+- Water the plot deeply then spread two layers of newspapers on the ground (completely covering the area).
+Spray the papers with a hose so they’re nice and saturated.

-- The next step is to cover the wet newspaper with plastic sheets, stretch tightly and secure in place (using bricks, rocks, landscaping staples, pegs, etc.).
-Try to keep gaps to a minimum and the edges sealed as much as possible, you want to trap the heat under the plastic as best you can.
+- The next step is to top the wet mound with plastic sheets, stretch tightly and secure in place (using bricks, rocks, landscaping staples, pegs, etc.).
+Try to keep gaps to a minimum and the edges sealed as much as possible, the intention is to trap the heat as best you can.

-- Now let things sit and cook for about 6 weeks (longer if the lawn is not completely dead yet).
+- Now allow things to sit and cook for about 6 weeks (longer if the lawn is not completely dead yet).

-- Remove the plastic then take a shovel to turn over all the dead grass or weeds (you want it soil side up for the next step).
+- Remove the cover then take a shovel to turn over all the dead vegetation (it needs to be dirt side up for the following step).

-- Next layer 3″ of compost over the entire area and water well (you can also use manure …both fresh or aged will work).
+- Next layer 3″ of compost over the entire area and water deeply (you can also use manure…both fresh or aged are well suited).

-- Recover with the plastic sheets and allow to cook for another month.
+- Recover with the sheets and allow to stew for another month.

 The area should now be good to go.
-If you plan on using the space for a garden, add a fresh layer of compost before planting.
-If building a deck or patio, cover the surface with landscaping fabric to help protect against new weed growth.
+If your intention is to use the space for a garden, add a fresh layer of compost before planting.
+If building a deck or patio, spread landscaping fabric across the surface to help protect against new growth.

-Tip: Plastic sheets can be either clear or black, both will work.
-Use plastic that is strong enough to withstand the elements over time (construction grade).
+Tip: Plastic can be either clear or black, both will work.
+Use material that is strong enough to withstand the elements (construction grade is ideal).